jknueven/bglaw/README.md

 ## Baiser Greer website

-This is the repo for the html build of this site...
-WordPress version is coming soon.
+This is the repo for the html/static build of this site.

+* ~Considering WordPress converstion~
+* Going to port to Jekyll or WebHook CMS